Princess Charlotte Looks Just Like Her Mama

 Today was Prince Louis’ christening, and Princess Charlotte showed up looking an awful lot like her mama, Kate Middleton, looked like when she was a little girl.
 Time goes by so quickly, and the little princess, now three, looks more and more like her mom the more time that passes.

 According to a Pop Sugar report, not only does Princess Charlotte look like her mom, the Duchess of Cambridge, but the little girl also looks like her paternal great-grandma (granny?), Queen Elizabeth II.
-Photos of Kate around age four show that she and Charlotte share an incredibly similar serious look, which is the facial expression the older sister of Prince Louis sported today during his baptism at the Chapel Royal in London.
+Photos of Kate around age 4 show that she and Charlotte share an incredibly similar serious look, which is the facial expression the older sister of Prince Louis sported today during his baptism at the Chapel Royal in London.

 In addition to similar facial expressions, Princess Charlotte also appears to share similar lips, eyes, and nose as her mom.
 Although pictures from little Kate’s younger days were much less poised than those of Charlotte, the resemblance is easy to see.
 After all, when Kate grew up, she wasn’t a member of the British Royal Family like Charlotte, which likely accounts for the differences in hairstyle and poise.